codeface-io/SwiftObserver/readme.md

 	}
 	~~~

 * This default is only required for the `update` property every observable provides in accordance with the `ObservableProtocol`.
-It will only come into play with combined observations in cases where the unwrapped observable didn't trigger the update but just provided its current `update` state.
+It will only come into play when the unwrapped observable didn't trigger the update but just provided its current `update` state.
+Of course, this can only happen where multiple observables are being observed (combined observation or observation of combined variable).

-	The above exampe is not a combined observation, so only `latest number` can trigger the update.
+	The above example is not a combined observation, so only `latest number` can trigger the update.
 When the `value` of `latestNumber` is set to `nil`, the `unwrap` mapping sends nothing to its obervers, not even the default `0`.
 So when `newInteger` is zero, the observer knows that it's a real value and not just a replacement for `nil`.

 ## <a name="combine"></a>7.
 One Combine To Rule Them All